unyon/splurty/windows.md

 Step 9: Verify Your Setup
 -----------------

-If you're at the FirehoseWeekend workshop, call over Marco or Ken to verify your machine is properly configured and you'll be ready to hack with us first thing Saturday morning.
+If you're at the FirehoseWeekend workshop, call over Marco or Ken to verify your machine is properly configured and you'll be ready to hack with us first thing Saturday morning :)

 Additional Info
 ---------------